-Due dates for filing the tax declaration and payment of taxes:
+Due Dates for Filing the Tax Declaration and Payment of Taxes:

 A company is free to choose any accounting period; however, they need to apply and obtain an approval from the tax department.
-The period must exceed 6 months and may not exceed 18 months.
+The period must not be less than 6 months and may not exceed 18 months.
 The tax declaration of each taxable period is required to be submitted within 3 and a half months of the end of the taxable period.
-It is possible to seek an extension up to 60 days for filing the tax declaration, within 2-5 months of year end, which shall be granted at the discretion of the Director of Income Tax.
-Taxes have to be paid in 4 equal installments, as follows:
+It is possible to seek an extension up to 60 days for filing the tax declaration, within 2 and a half months of the year end, which shall be granted at the discretion of the Director of Income Tax.
+Taxes may be paid in 4 equal installments, as follows:

-- 1. 1st installment within 3 and a half months of the year end; - 2.
-2nd installment within 5 and a half months of the year end; - 3.
-3rd installment within 8 and a half months of the year end; and - 4.
-4th installment within 11 and a half months of the year end.
+- 1. 1st installment within 3 and a half months of the year end - 2.
+2nd installment within 5 and a half months of the year end - 3.
+3rd installment within 8 and a half months of the year end, and - 4.
+4th installment within 11 and a half months of the year end